Training and Support

-Franchisees spend about five days in classroom instruction and doing hands-on training to get their Institute of Inspection Cleaning and Restoration Certification in water and fire damage restoration.
+Franchisees spend about five days in classroom instruction, doing hands-on training to get their Institute of Inspection Cleaning and Restoration Certification in water and fire damage restoration.
 These certifications let insurance companies know that franchisees know the proper way to get a cleaning and restoration job done.

-The class is taught by 38-year Steamatic veteran Frank Van Zant, who has been the Director of Training and Education at Steamatic for the past 20 years.
+The class is taught by 44-year Steamatic veteran Frank Van Zant, who has been the Director of Training and Education at Steamatic for the past 26 years.
 He is an Institute of Inspection Cleaning and Restoration Certification (IICRC) accredited instructor.

 Franchisees learn about equipment, cleaning solutions, safety aspects and the science associated with cleaning and restoration.
 There is a training room where franchisees come face-to-face with situations they would encounter on the job, such as how to extract water from a flooded room.

-Another five days are spent on learning how to estimate jobs, on marketing and on learning our computer restoration and cleaning management software, ClientRunner.
+Another five days are spent on learning how to estimate jobs, on marketing and on learning our computer restoration and cleaning management software, DASH.

 Our computer software makes jobs quicker and more efficient